adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * Data size: 32-bit number encoding the amount of data the client is sending.
 * Data

-The transaction is complete after the server has received all data.
+The transaction is complete after the server has received all data and replied with a status with 0 free space and offset set to the content length.

 `0x30` - Delete a file or directory